Skip to main content

 Special Features

-Pai Gow Poker might be strange to those who are used to playing Western styles, but after a few minutes, it is easy to get the hang of it.
+Pai Gow Poker might seem unusual to those who are used to playing Western styles, but after a few minutes, it is easy to get the hang of it.
 The player and the dealer are each dealt 7 cards.
-From there, the player is expected to form two different hands, one with 5 cards and one with 2 cards.
-The 5-card hand is valued according to traditional poker rules, while the 2-card hand is valued based on whether it contains a pair or not.
+From there, the player is expected to form two different hands—one with 5 cards and one with 2 cards.
+The 5-card hand is valued according to traditional poker rules, while the 2-card hand is valued based on whether it contains a pair.
 The goal of the game is to have better hands than the dealer.

-The win condition in Pai Gow Poker is slightly different than in other games.
-For you to make a profit, both hands have to stronger than the those of the dealer.
-If however, just one of your hands is stronger while the other is weaker, then it will be considered a tie or push, as the game refers to it.
-The probabilities in Pai Gow Poker go as follows – ~29% for a win, ~40% for a push, and ~30% for a loss.
+The win condition in Pai Gow Poker is slightly different from that in other games.
+For you to make a profit, both hands have to be stronger than those of the dealer.
+If, however, only one of your hands is stronger while the other is weaker, the round will be considered a tie, or “push,” as the game refers to it.
+The probabilities in Pai Gow Poker are as follows—about 29% for a win, 40% for a push, and 30% for a loss.
 The payout for a win is 0.95:1, meaning that you will earn $0.95 for every dollar that you wager.
-Based on these number, we can conclude that the house edge of Pai Gow Poker stands at 2.72%.
+Based on these numbers, we can conclude that the house edge of Pai Gow Poker stands at 2.72%.

-As far as specific features are concerned, Pai Gow Poker is played with a single 53-card deck, where we find the usual 52 cards and the Joker.
-The Joker is considered a Wild card and as such, it can stand in for any other card in the deck.
-When separating the cards, the 5-card hand has to have a higher poker value than the 2-card one.
-Moreover, you have the option to allow the game to sort the cards for you, though this may not always lead you to the best outcome, so use this feature sparingly.
+As far as specific features are concerned, Pai Gow Poker is played with a single 53-card deck, which consists of the usual 52 cards plus a Joker.
+The Joker is considered a wild card and, as such, can stand in for any other card in the deck.
+When separating the cards, the 5-card hand must have a higher value than the 2-card one.
+Moreover, you have the option to allow the game to sort the cards for you, though this may not always lead to the best outcome, so use this feature sparingly.

 Overall, Pai Gow Poker is a fun and interesting game.
-It is generally considered low risk due to the high chance to Push and the odds between a win and a loss vary only 1%.
+It is generally considered low-risk due to the high chance of a push, and the odds between a win and a loss vary by only 1%.

 »